auth0-sandbox/verify-ghcs-access/README.md

 ## Synopsis

 This repository only exists to verify access to GitHub Codespaces: that they may be created and connected to.
+It serves no other purpose and has no other files installed.
 Accessing a codespace from an enterprise computer or network may be blocked in order to prevent leakage.
-Starting and connecting to a codespace using this repository will prove (or disprove) that using a codespace is possible.
+Starting and connecting to a codespace using this repository will prove (or disprove) that using a codespace is possible from the local computer.

 ## Testing the GitHub Codespace